-The Company has secured the services of Mr Maughan, Mr Hendrick and Mr Stickland via consulting agreements.
-These agreements set out the services to be provided, the contract term (typically 12 months) and the day rate for services provided.
+The Company has secured the services for Mr Maughan, Mr Hendrick and Mr Stickland via consulting agreements.
+These agreements set out the services to be provided, the contract term (typically twelve months) and the day rate for services provided.
 A meeting is held with each consultant prior to the conclusion of their agreement to resolve any extension or renewal of the agreement, if required, and the relevant terms and conditions of any such extension or renewal.

-5. Remuneration Outcomes for FY2013
+5. Remuneration outcomes for FY2013

-5.1 Remuneration of Key Management Personnel of the Company
+5.1 Remuneration of key management personnel of the Company

-Details of the remuneration of KMP (including the Non-Executive Directors) for FY2013 and comparative information for FY2012 are set out in Tables 1 and 2 below.
+Details of the remuneration of KMP (including the non-executive directors) for FY2013 and comparative information for FY2012 are set out in Tables 1 and 2 below.